Cabinet, Dossier and Folder

 A dossier is a logical storage area within the database as part of a cabinet.
 This can be imagined as a drawer of a closet in which folders are kept.

 To create a new dossier, select the 'New Dossier' button in the button bar.
 Enter a name and a title in the New Edit dialog and click OK.
-In the treeview of the explorer, you will see a new dossier being added.
+In the Explorer Treeview, you will see a new dossier being added.

 Often the name of a project, the name of the client, the name of a deliverable or the name of a department or team is used for the name of a dossier.